trafiklab/gtfs-examples/python/gtfsToTimetableApi/README.md

 **Important! ** If you want to reach the development server from another machine in your network, you need to edit the last line in `TimeTableApi.py` from `app.run()` to `app.run(host="0.0.0.0")`

-A response from the departures endpoint can look like this:
+A response from the `/departures/<stop-id>` endpoint contains all the platforms that were searched, and all the departures from those platforms.
+It looks like this:

 ```json
 {